-How to get started in building business credit
+How to get started building your business credit score

 Your business credit profile is based on your track record of handling your business finances, such as your business checking account, any credit accounts you open with merchants such as office supply stores or hardware stores and any business credit cards you open – as well as any loans you take out.

 Every business owner should have a business checking account, with the name and federal tax ID of the business, that is separate from their personal one.
 This helps to establish the business as an entity separate from you.

 Make sure you maintain an adequate balance so you don’t have overdrafts or bounce checks.
 It’ll show creditors you are responsible with your finances.

 Stay current on all of your bills

 Many established vendors report to Dun & Bradstreet and other credit bureaus, Wasserstein notes.
 It’s even possible that a vendor like your phone company will report your payment patterns to credit bureaus, so stay current, he advises.
 Put reminders in your calendar to pay your bills, so you don’t have any blips on the radar screen in the next few years.

 See related: Small Business Credit Profile: Where are they now?

 When to apply for a business credit card